PanagiotisNtymenos/Predict-Bike-Sharing-Demand/README.md

-# Regressor for Predicting Bike Sharing Demand
+# Predict Bike Sharing Demand

 #### A regresssion model that predicts the number of bikes rented, based on an Ensemble of ***RandomForest*** and ***CatBoost*** algorithms.
 #### Scores: RMSLE, R2